 PowerShell Get-ChildItem cmdlet returns files or folders in the root directory of the file system.

-In this article, I will explain using PowerShell PSIsContainer with different examples to list files in the directory or list directory, or special folders only.
+In this article, I will explain using PowerShell PSIsContainer with different examples to list files in the directory, get all files in a directory and subdirectories, and list all .txt files in a folder.

 PowerShell List Files in Directory

-To get a list of files in a directory, use a filter based on a file that has the PowerShell PSIsContainer property set to $false
+To get a list of files in a directory, use the Get-ChildItem command with a filter condition based on a file that has the PowerShell PSIsContainer property set to $false

 .

-Use the below command to list all files in directory and subdirectories.
+Use the below command to list all files in the directory and subdirectories.

 PS C:\> Get-ChildItem -Path D:\PowerShell\Excel\ -Recurse | Where-Object {$_.PSIsContainer -eq $false}